Murai reaction

 In organic chemistry, the Murai reaction is an organic reaction that uses C-H activation to create a new C-C bond between a terminal or strained internal alkene and an aromatic compound using a ruthenium catalyst.
 The reaction, named after Shinji Murai, was first reported in 1993.
 While not the first example of C-H activation, the Murai reaction is notable for its high efficiency and scope.
 Previous examples of such hydroarylations required more forcing conditions and narrow scope.

 Scope and regiochemistry

 The reaction was initially demonstrated using a ketone as the directing group, but other functional groups have been reported, including esters, imines, nitriles, and imidates.
-Murai reactions have also been reported with disubstituted alkynes. bidentate directing group allow ortho alkylation of aromatic rings with α,β-unsaturated ketones, which typically are unreactive in Murai reactions.
+Murai reactions have also been reported with disubstituted alkynes.
+Bidentate directing groups allow ortho alkylation of aromatic rings with α,β-unsaturated ketones, which typically are unreactive in Murai reactions.

 Early examples of the reaction suffered from side products of alkylation at both ortho positions.
 This problem can be partially solved using an ortho methyl blocking group.
 Unfortunately, with ortho methyl groups both the rate and generality of the reaction are reduced.
 Substituents at the meta position influence regioselectivity.
 The reaction preferentially adds at the least sterically hindered ortho position, except when there is a meta group capable of coordinating with the Ru catalyst.
 Methoxyacetophenones show preferential reaction at the more hindered position.